seleniumbase/SeleniumBase/README.md

 ```

 (When the testing_base plugin is used, if there's a test failure, the basic_test_info plugin records test logs, the page_source plugin records the page source of the last web page seen by the test, and the screen_shots plugin records the image of the last page seen by the test where the failure occurred.
 Make sure you always include testing_base whenever you include a plugin that logs test data.
 The db_reporting plugin records the status of all tests as long as you've setup your MySQL DB properly and you've also updated your test_framework/core/mysql_conf.py file with your DB credentials.)
-To simplify that long run command, you can create a *.cfg file, such as the one provided in the example, and enter your plugins there so that you can run everything just by typing:
+To simplify that long run command, you can create a *.cfg file, such as the one provided in the example, and enter your plugins there so that you can run everything by typing:

 ```bash
 nosetests [YOUR_TEST_FILE].py --config=[MY_CONFIG_FILE].cfg -s